-Duties Skills 1.
-For each gear deployment, record total fishing effort (e.g., position, time) and make an independent estimate of total catch on a random subset of gear deployments (Trawl Effort- Catch;Pelagic Longline-Set-Haul Information;Purse Seine-Daily Activity Log); Understand navigational and position information Be able to review the vessels fishing log, assess validity and transfer information correctly Select appropriate random sample table (RST) and use RST correctly Apply mathematical formulas to calculate total catch weight 2.
-Estimate weight and/or numbers of all species caught (catch composition) and establish disposition (e.g. retained, discarded) on random subset of hauls (Catch composition forms) Understand random sampling concepts, correctly apply different sampling strategies depending on situation and accurately record sampling methods Accurately identify target species and common bycatch species Become familiar with vessel operations so that percent retained can be assessed using the observer's random sample (not applicable to shrimp trawl) 3.
-Collect biological information (e.g. • Apply appropriate sampling strategy sexed lengths) from targ (Pelagic Longline Catch or a subset of hauls (gen form); 4.
-Collect biological inform lengths) from non-target subsample of hauls (Len Composition) eric Length nation (e.g. species on a to collect random subsample of lengths Be able to determine gender of target species Same as #3 5.
-Monitor fish or fish proc and transshipments luct offloads • Be familiar with vessel's product labels 6.
-Document vessel sightin vessel name, type, IUU location (Vessel and Air Form);; activity, Understand navigational and position information Coordinate assistance from captain/crew 7.
-Collect catch and biolog marine mammals and se (Marine mammal or sea form). a turtles Accurately identify species 8.
-Record information on s marine mammals and se vicinity of the fishing ve mammal and sea turtle s a turtles in the essel (Marine • Accurately identify species 9.
-Document types of vesse utilized (e.g. gear characteristics) and record v characteristics (e.g. regis numbers, licenses, etc) (Description, Vessel and el equipment eteristics, vessel stration Gear • Be familiar with the type and construction of fishing gear used and measure and otherwise take note of any special meshes or attachments to the gear which may affect its performance 10.
-Accurately record all dat forms or in the observer Attention to detail Understand how the forms and different elements of information are inter-related 11.
-Document any instances the observer logbook. of gear loss in • Coordinate with captain or deck crew 12.
-Document suspected vio (including permit condit Chapter 12 for documen ions) - see Understand the permit conditions and be familiar with fishing regulations Be able to bring any issue or discrepancy to the attention of the Master in simple language and if necessary report the issue or discrepancy to the SOP 13.
-Preparing reports and pr oviding the • Attention to detail vessel captain with an opportunity to include any information or statements deemed relevant.
-14. Report to SOP according to communications schedule. • Ability to use vessel's communication equipment (radio, cell phone, email)
+Duties Skills fishing e make an catch or deployn Catch; F Informa Haul Inf a gear deployment, record total effort (e.g., position, time) and a independent estimate of total a random subset of gear nents (Forms: Trawl Effort- Pelagic Longline-Set-Haul tion; Demersal Longline - Set- formation; Purse Seine-Daily Log; Trap Effort & Total Understand navigational and position information Convert position into appropriate format Be able to review the vessel's fishing log, assess validity and transfer information correctly Select appropriate random sample table (RST) and use RST correctly Apply mathematical formulas to calculate total catch weight species establisl discarde e weight and/or numbers of all caught (catch composition) and n disposition (e.g. retained, ed) on random subset of hauls composition forms) Understand random sampling concepts, correctly apply different sampling strategies depending on situation and accurately record sampling methods Accurately identify target species and common bycatch species Become familiar with vessel operations so that percent retained can be assessed using the observer's random catch composition sample (not

+3. Collect biological information (e.g. sexed lengths) from target on all (Pelagic Longline Catch Composition) or a subset of hauls (generic Length form); applicable to shrimp trawl) Be familiar with product types and weights Apply appropriate sampling strategy to collect random subsample of lengths Be able to determine gender of target species 4.
+Collect biological information (e.g. lengths) from non-target species on a subsample of hauls (Length form); • Same as #3 5.
+Collect catch and biological data on marine mammals and sea turtles (Marine mammal or sea turtle catch form).
+Accurately identify species Record information on sightings of marine mammals and sea turtles in the vicinity of the fishing vessel (Marine mammal and sea turtle sighting form).
+Accurately identify species 7.
+Monitor fish or fish product offloads and transshipments (likely performed by land-based fisheries inspector) • Be familiar with vessel's product labels 8.
+Document vessel sightings including vessel name, type, IUU activity, location (Vessel and Aircraft Sighting Form); Understand navigational and position information Coordinate assistance from captain/crew 9.
+Document types of vessel equipment utilized (e.g. gear characteristics, electronics) and record vessel characteristics (e.g. registration numbers, licenses, etc) (Gear Description, Vessel and Trip forms).
+Be familiar with the type and construction of fishing gear used Measure and otherwise take note of any special meshes or attachments to the gear which may affect its performance 10.
+Accurately record all data on relevant forms or in the observer logbook.
+Attention to detail Effective communication Understand how the forms and different elements of information are inter-related 11.
+Document any instances of gear loss in the observer logbook. • Coordinate with captain or deck crew 12.
+Document suspected violations (including permit conditions) - see Chapter 17 for documentation protocol; Understand the permit conditions and be familiar with fishing regulations Be able to bring any issue or discrepancy to the attention of the

+Master in simple language and if necessary report the issue or discrepancy to the SOP 13.
+Preparing reports and providing the vessel captain with an opportunity to include any information or statements deemed relevant. • Attention to detail 14.
+Report to SOP according to communications schedule. • Ability to use vessel's communication equipment (radio, cell phone, email)